Smyrna: Excavations

 Although Smyrna was explored by Charles Texier in the 19th century and the German consul in İzmir had purchased the land around the ancient theater in 1917 to start excavations, the first scientific digs can be said to have started in 1927.
 Most of the discoveries were made by archaeological exploration carried as an extension during the period between 1931 and 1942 by the German archaeologist Rudolf Naumann and Selâhattin Kantar, the director of İzmir and Ephesus museums.
 They uncovered a three-floor, rectangular compound with stairs in the front, built on columns and arches around a large courtyard in the middle of the building.

 New excavations in the agora began in 1996 by the Directorate of Archaeology Museum in Izmir.
 They have continued since 2002 under the sponsorship of the Metropolitan Municipality of İzmir.
 A primary school adjacent to the agora that had burned in 1980 was not reconstructed.
 Instead, its space was incorporated into the historical site.
 The area of the agora was increased to 16590 m2.
 This permitted the evacuation of a previously unexplored zone.
 The archaeologists and the local authorities, means permitting, are also keenly eyeing a neighbouring multi-storey car park, which is known to cover an important part of the ancient settlement.
 During the present renovations the old restorations in concrete are gradually being replaced by marble.

 The new excavation has uncovered the agora's northern gate.
 It has been concluded that embossed figures of the goddess Hestia found in these digs were a continuation of the Zeus altar uncovered during the first digs.
 Statues of the gods Hermes, Dionysos, Eros and Heracles have also been found, as well as many statues, heads, embossments, figurines and monuments of people and animals, made of marble, stone, bone, glass, metal and terracotta.
 Inscriptions found here list the people who provided aid to Smyrna after the earthquake of 178 AD.

+In 2026, archaeologists announced the uncovering of a Late Roman mosaic floor featuring a central Solomon's Knot motif.
+The mosaic, measuring roughly three by four metres, was excavated along the North Street of the Smyrna Agora as part of Turkey's "Heritage for the Future" project, and dates to between the fourth and sixth centuries CE.
+The floor is composed of interlocking twelve-sided geometric panels with a prominent Solomon's Knot at its centre, a design interpreted as a protective symbol intended to ward off misfortune and the so-called "evil eye," and is surrounded by plant-based motifs and small cross figures reflecting complex visual traditions of Late Antiquity.